reiver/golang-backend-training/chapters/http_middleware/README.md

 (Note that I've tried to keep things simpler in this `ServeHTTP()` to make it easier to understand.
 A production ready `ServeHTTP()` method would have more.)

+**Make Go HTTP middleware that takes an `http.Request**, if it does NOT have an `X-HTTP-Method-Override` HTTP request header, then it just passes that `http.Request` to the sub- `http.Handler`, but if it does indeed have an `X-HTTP-Method-Override` HTTP request header

 **Pay close attention to what is happening.**

 The `LogHandler`we created is has its own `ServeHTTP()` method that calls another `http.Handler`'s `ServeHTTP()` method.